-The programmer can adjust its time to daylight saving time (DST) by programming DST ON.
+The programmer can be adjusted to daylight saving time (DST) by programming DST ON.

 The time zone can be set to the local time by selecting the time zone and choosing the time zone in which the programmer is located (Figure 29).
 GMT stands for Greenwich Mean Time.